walles/moar/README.md

   forwards should move first right, then to the left edge and down.
 Searching backwards should move first left, then up and to the right edge (if needed for showing search hits).

+* Auto generate the in-program help text to correctly correspond to the actual key bindings.
+  * If you try to bind the same key to multiple actions, that must be caught by either Rubocop (preferred) or the unit tests.
+  * If you try to bind to an action that doesn't exist, that must be caught by either Rubocop (preferred) or the unit tests.

+* Read `source-highlight` output as a stream for startup performance reasons.
+  This must work when `source-highlight` fails as well, and when it succeeds on an empty input file.

 * When skipping to the end, either while searching or when the user presses '>', try finding the end of the file for at most two seconds, then show wherever we